The suicidal response of Immune system to the SARS-CoV-2

 Since the outbreak, the R&D team at Cyagen has made every effort to develop animal models catered to the global SARS-CoV-2 research initiative.
 Additionally, we have launched the public welfare project exclusively for the front-line scientific researchers participating in the epidemic rescue in Hubei Province, China - where COVID-19 was first discovered and rapidly became the most severely afflicted area.
 Cyagen can provide customized knockout (KO), knockin (KI), conditional knockout (cKO), point mutation, or humanized mouse models cater to your research needs - from coronavirus receptor targets to factors in other cellular processes, our experts will provide you with an optimized gene modification strategy.
 For consultation and order, please contact us.

-Online reservations on COVID-19 ACE2 & DPP4 animal models open NOW!
+Online reservations on COVID-19 ACE2 & DPP4 mouse models open NOW!

 Contact us today to inquire about your custom SARS-CoV-2 rodent model.